 \section{Equivalence}

 Now, using the uniqueness of a partition as the solution to the Maximum Ensemble Problem, we can prove equivalence of the Maximum Ensemble Problem and the Maximum Isometry Group Problem.

-\begin{thm}(Equivalence of Maximum Ensemble Problem and Maximum Isometry Group Problem) A partition $\{W_1,W_2,...,W_k\}$ is a solution to the Maximum Ensemble Problem if and only if there is an isometry group $G$ that is a solution to the Maximum Group Problem having orbits $\Omega(G)$ equivalent to the partition: for all $\omega$, we have $\omega \in \Omega(G)$ if and only if there exists a set in the partition $W_j$ such that $W_j = \omega$. \end{thm} \begin{proof} First, due to Corollary~\ref{cor:partition}, we know that only isometry groups satisfy the Markov property.
+\begin{thm}(Equivalence of Maximum Ensemble Problem and Maximum Isometry Group Problem) A partition $\{W_1,W_2,...,W_k\}$ is a solution to the Maximum Ensemble Problem if and only if there is an isometry group $G$ that is a solution to the Maximum Group Problem having orbits $\Omega(G)$ equivalent to the partition: for all $\omega$, we have $\omega \in \Omega(G)$ if and only if there exists a set in the partition $W_j$ such that $W_j = \omega$. \end{thm} \begin{proof} First, we want to show that if a partition is a solution to the Maximum Ensemble Problem, then there is a group with the equivalent orbits that is a solution to the Maximum Group Problem.
+Due to Corollary~\ref{cor:partition}, we know that only isometry groups satisfy the Markov property.
 Any partition which is a solution for the Maximum Ensemble Problem is also, in particular, the orbits of a group of isometries, $G$.
 Assume that $G$ is not the maximal isometry group.
 Because, if not, then there must be some isometry which can be added.
 And, if it were added, it would join two orbits into one.
 Therefore joining two sets of the partition into one, which contradicts the assumption that the partition was maximal.
-Furthermore, since $G$ satisfies the emission property, it's orbits must be a subpartition of the emission partition.
+Furthermore, since $G$ satisfies the emission property, its orbits must be a subpartition of the emission partition.
 There is no other group $G'$ with larger size, since the solution to the Maximum Ensemble Problem is unique (Theorem~\ref{thm:uniqueness}).
-The Maximum Ensemble Problem is a solution to the Maximum Group Problem.
+A solution to the Maximum Ensemble Problem is a solution to the Maximum Group Problem.